Jamie Zubairi: Career

-Zubairi is a prolific theatre actor, performing in many stage productions.
+Zubairi has performed in many stage productions.
 In 2010, he wrote and starred in Skylarking at the North Devon Festival and appeared in Wolf at the Edinburgh Festival Fringe.
 The next year, Zubairi played the father in Yellow Earth's Why The Lion Danced and made his New York stage debut at the 59E59 Theaters in George Orwell's Burmese Days.
 In 2012, he performed in You Me Bum Bum Train, Mozart's Abduction From The Seraglio, These Associations at Tate Modern by Tino Sehgal and performed his one-man mixed-media project Unbroken Line at the Oval House Theatre.
 In 2014 Zubairi co-wrote, co-produced and performed in Expectations.
 He has appeared as Dr. Rank in A Doll's House and in Parliament Square at the Royal Exchange Theatre.

 In 2015, Zubairi appeared as Max in three episodes of Russell T Davies' Cucumber.

 In 2017, the feature film Tides was released.
 It stars Zubairi, but is notable for also being his first screenwriting credit.
 Tides had its World Premiere at the BFI London Film Festival and released nationwide in 2018.
 In 2018, Zubairi appeared in Witness for the Prosecution at County Hall, London.

-In January 2022, Zubairi was featured in a television commercial for Tesco Bank's new Clubcard Pay+ campaign.
+In 2021, Zubairi appeared as Dorje Lingpa in the seventh series of Doctor Who: The Early Adventures.

 In March 2022, Zubairi starred as Kenneth Williams in Diary of a Somebody, which was performed at the Seven Dials Playhouse, London.
 In June 2022, Zubairi starred as Kuzinov in In The Weeds.
 The play, set on a Hebridean island, was performed at the Ustinov Studio in Bath and rated 3/5 stars by The Stage.
 In November 2022, Zubairi appeared in the play Guy Fawkes as Kit Wright, performing at the York Theatre Royal.
 Jessie Burchett, writing for The Yorker praised Zubairi, writing that he "inject[ed] a welcome dose of pantomime energy".

 Zubairi starred as Three and Petko in the BBC audiobook for Doctor Who: The Eighth Doctor Adventures: Connections, due for release in December 2022.
 Zubairi features alongside Nicola Walker and Paul McGann.

+In May 2024, Zubairi starred in When the Mountains Meet, a stage show touring Scotland.
+In the last quarter of 2024, Zubairi appeared as Mr Krish in the play The Elephant in the Room, which was performed at Waterloo East Theatre, London.

+On 14 February 2025, Zubairi was featured on "Hometown Pride" - a collaboration between the Thamesmead Community Choir and fellow Thamesmead-based artists J Cocoa, Kei the Artist and Jules.
+The track was funded by Arts Council England.
+The group had performed to an audience of more than 6000 on the main stage at Thamesmead Festival in Southmere Park in August 2024.
+From March 2025, Zubairi appeared as Hiroshi in the West End production of My Neighbour Totoro for a 34-week run, which was later extended to March 2026.